Raafay009/SMB-Spy/README.md

 - Requirements: Install the required Python libraries: nmap, impacket.
 Ensure you have permissions to run network scans and access SMB services.

 - Running the Script: Edit the target_ip variable with the IP address you want to scan.
-Run the script using Python: python smbspy_linux.py.
+Run the script using Python: python smbspy_linux.py OR if using the executable enter req info when prompted.

 - Output: The script logs its activities to smbspy.log and prints relevant information to the console.